Hot Vidéo

 Hot Vidéo is a French trade journal that covers the adult video industry.
-It was founded in June 1989 by Frank Vardon.
+It was founded in June 1989 by Frank Vardon and Gilles Bot.
 It is now part of VCV Communications.
 Its average circulation date to 2011 is about 50,000 copies per month, while in the 1990s it was about 100,000 copies.
 Its staff include professional journalists previously committed to other news fields.

 Tabitha Cash is the editor in chief and oversees the Hot Video group which consists of five divisions: magazine, TV, web, mobile and VOD.

 Origin and history

 Vardon worked for Hachette Filipacchi Media before launching his first publication in 1985 the adult magazine Projexion Privée.
 In 1989, he started Hot Video Magazine.
 His concept was to mix hardcore pictures with news and coverage of the adult industry from around the world, North and South America, Europe, and the far East.
 Hot Video became the most sold adult magazines in Europe.

 Between 2010 and 2012, Hot Video was involved in a controversy with National Federation of firefighters of France (FNSPF), that accused the magazine of defamation and insult in relation to an article entitled "Tell-All Investigation Of Sex And Firefighters" ("Enquête vérité sur le sexe et les pompiers").
 The case was finally dismissed in court.